 Sisters, many of us have been forced to miss school when we’re on our periods because sanitary pads are too expensive.
-5 years ago, the Honourable President Zuma promised free sanitary pads for poor communities , but we are still waiting for the promised pads.
+7 years ago, government promised free sanitary pads for poor communities , but we are still waiting for the promised pads.

-But we can change this, Black women are the majority in Mzansi, and if we come together, we can ensure the Health, Social Development and Education Ministers, fulfill President Zuma’s promise.
+But we can change this, Black women are the majority in Mzansi, and if we come together, we can ensure the Department of Women, Health, Social Development and Education Ministers, fulfill this promise.

-Enough is enough, together, we can ensure that by term 4 of 2016, no sister will suffer the indignity of missing school because she has to use a sock as a sanitary pad.
+Enough is enough, together, we can ensure that by term 3 of 2018, no girl child will suffer the indignity of using a sock or an old t-shirt as a sanitary pad.

-Dear Ministers Angie Motshekga, Aaron Motsoaledi and Bathabile Dlamini,
+Dear Ministers Bathabile Dlamini, Angie Motshekga, Aaron Motsoaledi and Susan Shabangu

-We, the daughters of Mzansi, and our allies, call on you to implement the Honourable President Zuma’s 2011 promise of free sanitary pads for those of us who cannot afford them.
+We, the daughters of Mzansi, and our allies, call on you to implement the promise made by government in 2011 of free sanitary pads for those of us who cannot afford them.
 Our health, education, employment and dignity lay in your hands.
-We call on you to ensure that on the first day of school in term 1 of 2017, that no girl who cannot afford a sanitary pad, is forced to miss school or use a sock.
+We call on you to ensure that in this year's Mid-Term Budget Policy statement , sanitary pads roll-out is included and financed so no girl who cannot afford a sanitary pad, is forced to miss school or use a sock.

 I use a sock as a sanitary pad, says Langa learner.
 Pharie Sefali for GroundUp 6 November 2014